JeaVGL/Harmful_Insect_Detection/README.md

-# Harmful_Insect_Detection
+Harmful_Insect_Detection

-This repository contains everything needed to train, convert, and deploy a **lightweight multi-object detection model** for **real-time insect detection** on an **ESP32-S3** microcontroller.
+This repository contains everything needed to train, convert, test, and deploy a lightweight multi-object detection model for real-time insect detection on an ESP32-S3 microcontroller.

-The system is designed for **low-power agricultural monitoring**: detecting multiple insect species in a single camera frame, entirely **on-device**, without cloud inference.
+The system targets low-power agricultural monitoring: detect multiple insect species in a single camera frame, entirely on-device—no cloud inference required.

----
+Features

-##  Features
+Lightweight model based on MobileNetV2 + YOLO-style head

-- **Lightweight model** based on MobileNetV2 + YOLO-style head
+Detects multiple insects per frame (24 species in the dataset)

-- Detects **multiple insects per frame** (24 species in dataset)
+Fully on-device inference on ESP32-S3

-- Fully **on-device inference** on ESP32-S3
+TFLite INT8 quantization for small size & speed

-- **TFLite INT8 quantization** for small size & speed
+Ready-to-use Arduino sketch (ESP32-S3 + OV2640) for live camera detection

-- Ready-to-use **Arduino sketch** for real-time camera detection
+User app (companion) for visualization and control

-- Companion **user app** for visualization and control
+Requirements

----
+For training & conversion

-##  Requirements
+Python 3.10+

-### For training & conversion
+TensorFlow 2.x (GPU support recommended)

-- Python 3.10+
+OpenCV, NumPy, Matplotlib

-- TensorFlow 2.x (with GPU support recommended)
+Pascal VOC–style dataset (XML annotations)

-- OpenCV, NumPy, Matplotlib
+The requirements.txt describes the environment used (some packages may not be strictly necessary for training/export).

-- Pascal VOC-style dataset (XML annotations)
+For deployment

-// The requirements.txt file describes what environment was used (not all packages featured might be useful for the training / export).
+Arduino IDE with ESP32-S3 board support (Espressif core)

-### For deployment
+ESP32-S3 board (tested on ESP32-S3-EYE, ESP32-S3-WROOM)

-- Arduino IDE with **ESP32-S3 board support** (the ESP core by ESPRESSIF is required).
+OV2640 camera module

-- ESP32-S3 board (tested on ESP32-S3-EYE, ESP32-S3-WROOM)
+Detailed explanations for each file
-- OV2640 camera module
+Model training

-## Detailed explanations for each file
+As of August 2025, MobileNetV2-based models are the only approach that consistently fits ESP32 constraints and runs reliably end-to-end in TFLite Micro.
+(YOLO-nano variants exceeded memory; NanoDet variants produced zero outputs under TFLite Micro on Arduino.)

-### Detailed explanations for each files
+The training script expects a Pascal VOC XML dataset (e.g., Pest24 from Kaggle).

-#### Model training
+To use another format (e.g., YOLO), adapt the loader.
+Since the script encodes labels into a YOLO-like format internally, adapting for YOLO datasets is straightforward.

-As of August 2025, MonbilenetV2 based models seem to be the only option for this projects, as all the alternative we tried failed. ( YOLO nano models were too big to fit the ESP32 memory requirements and Nanodet models were too complex for the TFLite Micro Arduino library to handle - only zero outputs).
+Data split into train/val/test is handled by get_dataloaders in dataloader_patch.py—you don’t need a manual split.

-The training script expects a Pascal VOC XML format dataset, such as a Pest24 dataset, available on Kaggle.
-To use any other format, such as YOLO, the script needs to be adapted.
-However, since the script is encoding the data to a YOLO like format, you could modify the training script for YOLO datasets pretty easily.
+Class imbalance (notably in Pest24) is mitigated via per-class counts → class weights → weighted sampling in a custom generator.

-The script uses a directory split into training/validation/test sets, managed by the get_dataloaders function from dataloader_patch.py, meaning you don't have to split the data between train and val.
+Input resolution is 224×224 RGB.
+ESP32-S3 compute headroom may allow increases, but verify memory and latency.

-The biggest falw of the Pest24 dataset is the class imbalance, as some classes feature more then 5000 pests while some others only feature 100+ pests.
-This imbalance is adressed in the training by balancing long-tail classes via per-class counts → class weights → weighted sampling in a custom generator.
+Expected dataset structure:

-As input, we use 224x224 RGB images.
-It might be possible to increase the image size as the computationnal power of ESP32 seems able to process it.
+Copier
-Here is the dataset expected stucture:
+Modifier
 DATASET_PATH/
 ├── images/
 │   ├── image1.jpg